Efficient Estimation for Staggered Rollout Designs: Application to Procedural Justice Training

 \subsection{Estimation}

 We apply our proposed plug-in efficient estimator to estimate the effects of the procedural justice training program on the three outcomes of interest.
+As in our Monte Carlo study, we use the scalar $\hat{X}$ such that $\beta=0$ is the \citet[][]{callaway_difference--differences_2020} estimator ($\tauhat^{CS2}$).
 We estimate the simple, cohort, and calendar-weighted average effects described in Section \ref{subsec: target parameter} and used in our Monte Carlo study.
 We also estimate the event-study effects for the first 24 months after treatment, which includes the instantaneous event-study effect studied in our Monte Carlo as a special case (for event-time 0).
 For comparison, we also estimate the \citet{callaway_difference--differences_2020} estimator as in \citet{wood_reanalysis_2020}.\footnote{The CS estimates are not identical to those in \citet{wood_reanalysis_2020} for two reasons (although are qualitatively similar).
 The first is that we exclude officers in the pilot program and special units.
 Second, for direct comparability, we calculate design-based standard errors for the CS estimator using the analog to $\sigmahat_{**}$, and thus the reported SEs differ slightly from the sampling-based SEs reported in \citet{wood_reanalysis_2020}.}